“Vote-buying” in Parliament: The High Anti-Corruption Court Sets Bail for Five Lawmakers in Bribery Case

 1 January 19:19

-The High Anti-Corruption Court of Ukraine has imposed bail on five MPs suspected of taking bribes for voting in the Verkhovna Rada.
+Ukraine’s High Anti-Corruption Court has imposed bail as a precautionary measure on five members of parliament suspected of accepting bribes in exchange for their votes in the Verkhovna Rada.

-This was reported by the Specialized Anti-Corruption Prosecutor’s Office (SAP), "Komersant Ukrainian" reports.
+This was reported bythe Specialized Anti-Corruption Prosecutor’s Office (SAPO), according to "Komersant Ukrainian".

 • Igor Negulevsky